binarypie-dev/hypercube/README.md

 #### Testing

-- `just run-vm-qcow2` - Run BinaryOS in a VM using QCOW2 image
+- `just run-vm-qcow2` - Run Hypercube in a VM using QCOW2 image
-- `just spawn-vm` - Run BinaryOS using systemd-vmspawn
+- `just spawn-vm` - Run Hypercube using systemd-vmspawn

 #### Maintenance